nhhoang96/ZeroShotCapsule-PyTorch-/README.md

 python main.py
 ```

-If you find our code useful, please cite the paper.
+If you find the code useful, please cite the paper.

 ```
 @article{xia2018zero,